Stinger : Interactive Query for Hive

 - A new query optimizer that speeds complex queries by several factors.

-Increasing Hive performance 100x remains the primary goal of the Stinger Initiative.
-The HDP 2.0 Beta introduces several major new performance features that benefit both small reporting queries and deep analytical queries.
-Some of which are describe in this table:
+HDP 2.0 introduced several major new performance features that benefit both small reporting queries and deep analytical queries.
+Some of which are described in this table:

-We looked at TPC-DS Query 27, a fairly simple reporting query, back in February and showed that some improvements to the Hive query planner led to massive performance benefits.
-HDP 2 brings incremental progress by introducing vectorized query, which makes the map stages far more efficient.
-The next big boost in Query 27 will come when we introduce the upcoming Tez Beta which unlocks true low latency on Hadoop.
-We believe Apache Tez will push this query and others like it past the 100x improvement mark.
+We looked at TPC-DS Query 27, a fairly simple reporting query, back in February 2013 and showed that some improvements to the Hive query planner led to massive performance benefits.
+HDP 2.0 brings incremental progress by introducing vectorized query, which makes the map stages far more efficient.

 ORCFile was introduced in Hive 0.11 and offered excellent compression, delivered through a number of techniques including run-length encoding, dictionary encoding for strings and bitmap encoding.
-This focus on efficiency leads to some impressive compression ratios.
-This picture shows the sizes of the TPC-DS dataset at Scale 500 in various encodings.
-This dataset contains randomly generated data including strings, floating point and integer data.
-These improvements mean:
+These improvements meant:

 - Sustained Query Times.
 Apache Hive 0.12 provides sustained acceptable query times even at petabyte scale.